-AN ACT TO AMEND AN ACT ENTITLED "AN ACT TO AMEND Section I of an Act entitled 'An Act to Regulate THE CARRYING, MANUFACTURE AND SALE OF PISTOLS, AND TO MAKE A VIOLATION OF THE SAME A MISDEMEANOR, Approved 20th of February, 1901, by Striking Out CERTAIN WORDS AND INSERTING OTHER WORDS IN LIEU THEREOF," APPROVED FEBRUARY 25TH, 1902, BY PROHIB-ITING LEASING, RENTING, BARTERING, EXCHANGING AND HANDLING PISTOLS.
+AN ACT TO AMEND AN ACT ENTITLED "AN ACT TO AMEND SECTION I OF AN ACT ENTITLED 'AN ACT TO REGULATE THE CARRYING, MANUFACTURE AND SALE OF PISTOLS, AND TO MAKE A VIOLATION OF THE SAME A MISDEMEANOR,' Approved 20TH OF FEBRUARY, 1901, BY STRIKING OUT CERTAIN WORDS AND INSERTING OTHER WORDS IN LIEU THEREOF," APPROVED FEBRUARY 25TH, 1902, BY PROHIB-ITING LEASING, RENTING, BARTERING, EXCHANGING AND HANDLING PISTOLS.

-Section I. Be it enacted by the General Assembly of the Act of 25 Feb., State of South Carolina, That an Act entitled "An Act to Acts, p.
-1098, amend Section I of an Act entitled 'An Act to regulate the amended." carrying, manufacture and sale of pistols, and to make a violation of the same a misdemeanor,' approved 20th of February, 1901, by striking out certain words and inserting other words in lieu thereof," approved February 25, 1902, be amended by inserting after the words "offer for sale" and before the words "or transport for sale," the following words, "lease, rent, barter, exchange, handle;" so that said Section, when amended, shall read as follows:
+SECTION I. Be it enacted by the General Assembly of the Act of 25 Feb., State of South Carolina, That an Act entitled "An Act to Acts, p.
+1098, March 25 Feb., 23 of Acts, p.
+1098, 24 of Acts, p.
+1098, 25 Feb., 26 of Acts, p.
+1098, 26 of Act amend Section I of an Act entitled 'An Act to regulate the amended. carrying, manufacture and sale of pistols, and to make a violation of the same a misdemeanor,' approved 20th of February, 1901, by striking out certain words and inserting other words in lieu thereof," approved February 25, 1902, be amended by inserting after the words "offer for sale" and before the words "or transport for sale," the following words, "lease, rent, barter, exchange, handle;" so that said Section, when amended, shall read as follows:

-Section I. That from and after the first day of July, 1902, it Manufacture, shall be unlawful for any one to carry about the person, whether rying of concealed or not, any pistol less than twenty inches long and prohibited.
+Section 1.
+That from and after the first day of July, 1902, it Manufacture, sale, and carshall be unlawful for any one to carry about the person, whether rying of cerconcealed or not, any pistol less than twenty inches long and prohibited. three pounds in weight; and it shall be unlawful for any per-Code, § 129, amended. son, firm or corporation to manufacture, sell or offer for sale,

-Criminal

-Criminal

-three pounds in weight; and it shall be unlawful for any per-Code, § 129, son, firm or corporation to manufacture, sell or offer for sale,